Here's Why You Must be Prepared if You Have Vulnerable Customers

 - Do your customer service staff understand the different types of vulnerability?
 (Yes/No)

 - Have you conducted a review of how you’ve handled vulnerable customers in the past?
 (Yes/No)

 - Have you identified different types of vulnerability through your customer complaints?
 (Yes/No)

 - Are you able to identify individual customers who are vulnerable, so they can be treated appropriately in future?
 (Yes/No);

 - Have your customer-facing staff received training in how to handle vulnerable customers?
 (Yes/No)

 If the majority of the answers to these questions is no, then it’s likely you’ll need to do some work in order to make sure you’re meeting both the public and regulators’ expectations for dealing with vulnerability, which will have been heightened by the increased level of awareness of the topic.

-If the answer to the final question in particular is no, then contact us by clicking on the link below, to see how we can help you.
+If the answer to the final question in particular is no, then contact us to see how we can help you.